snbhanja/laser-measurement-kalman/README.md

 # laser-measurement-kalman
-laser measurement using kalman filter
+Tracking pedestrians in 2D from laser measurement using kalman filter